k-pavlo/mlh-fellowship/README.md

 pip install -r requirements.txt
 ```
 >⚠️ Note:
->Some dependencies, such as `cffi==1.15.0`, are not compatible with `Python 3.13+`.
+> Some dependencies, such as `cffi==1.15.0`, are not compatible with `Python 3.13+`.
->To avoid installation errors, it's recommended to use `Python 3.9–3.11`.
+> To avoid installation errors, it's recommended to use `Python 3.9–3.11`.

 ## Usage

 Create a .env file using the example.env template (make a copy using the variables inside of the template)

 >⚠️ Note:
->To make the map work you will need to get your own API_KEY, configure it accordingly and put it in the .env file.
+> To make the map work you will need to get your own API_KEY, configure it accordingly and put it in the
+> .env file and it will look like "API_KEY = XXxxxxXXxxxXXXXXxxxXXxxXXxXXXXxXXxxxXxx".
->You can follow this guide to make it: https://developers.google.com/maps/documentation/embed/get-api-key
+> You can follow this guide to get the API: https://developers.google.com/maps/documentation/embed/get-api-key

 Start flask development server
 ```bash